GitHooksDotIO/githooks-io-service/Roadmap.md

 ## In progress

-### GitHook thumbnails
-The site is a little text-heavy.
-Taking inspiration from [npmjs.com](https://www.npmjs.com/), GitHooks will let GitHook owners specify thumbnails for their GitHooks.

-### Better documentation
-Listing available events and user scopes.

 ### More GitHook parameter types
 GitHooks can be parameterised, but at the moment we just have a text input field for each parameter.
 Some parameters ought to be checkboxes (i.e. boolean) or select/option inputs (i.e. limited choice), although of course in the URL these will all be converted to string.